 One of their premier boat dives is the M/V Castor for the goliath grouper aggregation.
 In early fall, large numbers of these enormous fish gather at the Caster.
 Her deep depth right at the edge of the Gulf Stream makes it an ideal habitat.
 Jenn got her advanced certification in part to do this exact dive.

 9. Everybody can make a difference

 Even though our dive was highly successful at overcoming fears and practicing skills, we didn’t get our fill of turtles by a long shot.
 Luckily, our day wasn’t over.
-We headed down to Fort Lauderdale Beach to go on a Turtle Trek with Sea Turtle Oversight Protection (STOP).
+We headed down to Fort Lauderdale Beach to continue our active Florid getaway and go on a Turtle Trek with Sea Turtle Oversight Protection (STOP).
 They are a 501c3 organization dedicated to saving baby sea turtles.
 All summer long, one hundred and fifty volunteers monitor hatching sea turtles and rescue the ones confused by light pollution.
 Since they started eight years ago, they have saved over 250,000 sea turtles.

 We were lucky on our turtle trek.
 We saw a nest of 76 turtles hatch.
 Unfortunately, only two made it to the ocean without assistance.
 The other 74 hatchlings would have died without STOP’s intervention.
 Like Dixie Divers, they work with the local government for long term solutions for marine animals, but, in this case, it’s creating and enforcing lighting ordinances along the beach.
 All-day long, we saw motivated individuals organizing groups to make a difference.